Why Salman Rushdie’s book ‘The Satanic Verses’ was so controversial

 Why Salman Rushdie’s book ‘The Satanic Verses’ remains so controversial

-A year later, in 1989, Iran’s supreme leader, the Ayatollah Khomeini, issued a fatwa, or religious ruling, ordering Muslims to kill the author.
+A year later, in 1989, Iran’s supreme leader, the Ayatollah Khomeini, issued a fatwa or religious ruling, ordering Muslims to kill the author.
 Born in India to a Muslim family, but by then a British citizen living in the UK, Rushdie was forced to go into protective hiding for the greater part of a decade.

 What was – and still is – behind this outrage?